cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

   In addition, even though it's possible to route mesh traffic via cable, in this tutorial, *all mesh nodes are also wireless devices*, meaning that they have access to a radio with [**mesh point** (802.11s)](https://en.wikipedia.org/wiki/IEEE_802.11s) capabilities.
   * [Learn about the OpenWrt wireless config **/etc/config/wireless**](https://openwrt.org/docs/guide-user/network/wifi/basic)

-* [Bridge](https://en.wikipedia.org/wiki/Bridging_(networking)): A network device that joins any two or more network interfaces (e.g., LAN ethernet and wireless) into a single network.
+* [Bridge](https://en.wikipedia.org/wiki/Bridging_(networking)): A network device that joins any two or more network interfaces (e.g., LAN Ethernet and wireless) into a single network.
 Here, when a device is referred to as a bridge, it means that in addition to being a mesh node, the only other thing it does is bridge interfaces.
 But of course, a gateway *device*, such as a router with a built-in modem, or a firewall appliance, may also work as a bridge for multiple interfaces.
 The distinction in the examples is just used to highlight its main role in the network.
 Therefore, a mesh bridge in this tutorial is a mesh node that simply bridges the mesh network with a WiFi access point  for non-mesh clients, for example, or its LAN ports.

 * [Gateway](https://en.wikipedia.org/wiki/Gateway_(telecommunications)): A network device that translates traffic from one network (LAN) to another (WAN) and here, acts as both a **firewall** and **DHCP server**.
 (If there's more than one DHCP server in the same network, they assign IPs to different ranges, such as `.1-100`, `.101-200`, and so on.)
   * [Learn about the OpenWrt network config **/etc/config/network**](https://openwrt.org/docs/guide-user/base-system/basic-networking)